Giuseppe Tatarella: Career

-Views and reactions

-Although Tatarella was described and viewed as a fascist, he never admitted it and stated "I am a nationalist, a Catholic and a democrat."
+During his political career, Tatarella was often described and viewed as a fascist, which he denied.
+Tatarella said that he had joined the MSI not because he was nostalgic of Italian fascism but because it was the strongest anti-communist party.
+He defined himself thusly: "I am a nationalist, a Catholic and a democrat."
 Belgian minister Elio Di Rupo refused to shake Tatarella's hand during a meeting in Brussels when Tatarella was serving as deputy prime minister and ministry of posts and telecommunications.
-It was due to the negative image of the AN.
+It was due to the negative image of AN.

 Death

 Tatarella died of a heart attack at a hospital in Turin at age 63 on 8 February 1999.
 A funeral service was performed for him in Bari.